brickrefinery/l-lang-spec/README.md

 ### Comments

-It's disappointing that comments are relegated to the "advanced" section, but sticking within the limits of the LEGO CAD as an IDE, there isn't a trivial way to add arbitray text.
+It's disappointing that comments are relegated to the "advanced" section, but sticking within the limits of the LEGO CAD as an IDE, there isn't a trivial way to add arbitrary text.

 To add a comment, we use a standard META command: